 Arizona-based Customer Service

 If you're looking for a company with a track record of providing superior customer service, Nextiva is for you.
-Their customer service department is based in Arizona and their team is available 24/7, which means there will always be someone on the end of the line, even halfway through the night shift.
+Its customer service department is based in Arizona and the team is available 24/7, which means there will always be someone on the end of the line, even halfway through the night shift.

 Nextiva enables doctors and nurses to stay in contact with other hospital staff wherever they happen to be via a mobile app.
 The app displays which colleagues are online and offline, ensuring surgeries and procedures aren’t interrupted.